Resources for teachers

 Oxfam has a range of innovative resources for teachers and students to explore issues surrounding poverty, justice and global active citizenship in ways that are relevant and appealing.

-Oxfam’s Educators shaping change is a lively blog featuring ideas, resources and tools for bringing social justice and active citizenship into your classroom and throughout your school.
+Oxfam’s Schools Program Newsletter features news, ideas, resources, events and tools for bringing social justice and active citizenship into your classroom and throughout your school.